nokia/PSS-generator/README.md

 All scenarios shown in the manuscript have uniform load distribution, with all flows having the same rate and packet size.
-The reason is that equal load on all data paths maximizes the propability for the scenarioto produce larger latencies.
+The reason is that equal load on all data paths maximizes the probability for the scenario to produce larger latencies.

-To prove that the computation of the PSS works equally well for flow bandwidth distributions that are not uniform, we include in the set two .inp files (*-asym.inp) where each group of flows, associated with a distinct networlk path, has flows with different service rates.
+To prove that the computation of the PSS works equally well for flow bandwidth distributions that are not uniform, we include in the set two .inp files (*-asym.inp) where each group of flows, associated with a distinct network path, has flows with different service rates.
 The smoothness of the resulting PSS can be verified by looking at the time distribution of service opportunities/timeslots assigned to each of the physical links.